AdguardTeam/Scriptlets/wiki/about-scriptlets.md

     ```
     example.org#%#//scriptlet('adjust-setTimeout', '', '2000', '0.02')
     ```
-6. Adjust all setTimeout() x20 times where callback mathed with `test` and timeout is randomized
+6. Adjust all setTimeout() x20 times where callback matched with `test` and timeout is randomized
     ```
     example.org#%#//scriptlet('adjust-setTimeout', 'test', '*')
     ```